-If the student is located, verification of the student's state of health and intention of returning to the campus is made.
-When and where appropriate, a referral will be made to a counselor and/or health care professional.
+If located, verification of the student's state of health and intention of returning to the campus is made.
+When and where appropriate a referral will be made to other seminary officials or other institutions for counseling or other care.